maxmind/mmdb-from-go-blogpost/README.md

 func main() {
 ```

 Here we're at the start of the program execution.
-We begin by loading the existing database, the one we're going to augment.
+We begin by loading the existing database, `GeoLite2-Country.mmdb`, that we're going to augment.

 ```go
 	// Load the database we wish to augment.